aksommerville/fullmoon4/README.md

 - - [ ] T-shirts.
 (Bolt is cheapest I've found, and they did good with Plunder Squad.
 UberPrints looks ok but more expensive)
 - - [ ] Baseball cards: Get in touch with Lucas, maybe we can do a full-GDEX set of cards?
 Emailed 2023-03-11.
 Gotprint.com: $35/250.
 875x1225px
 - - Probly no need for thumb drives if we've only got the demo.
 - - [x] Stuffed werewolf.
 Don't try sewing this.
-Know your limits, sir.
+Know your limits, sir. ...ordered
 - - [ ] Feathers with sharp pins at the tip so we can impale the werewolf with them.
 - - - Got feathers but the mechanics of impalement still unclear, until we get the werewolf.
 - [ ] Beta test.
 - [ ] Pretty up the public web page.
 - [ ] Lively intro splash.
+- [ ] Idle restart.
 - [ ] Bonus secret 2-player mode: Second player is a ghost that can make wind.
 - [ ] Correct song and sound effect levels.
 Automated analysis?
 - [ ] Track travel.
 Use for crow guidance, and report coverage at the end.
 Flag maps eg border as "not participating in coverage".